-- (3) Existing and proposed buildings structures and other improvements, including preliminary location(s) of the proposed solar equipment. - (4) Existing and proposed access roads, permanent entrances, temporary construction entrances, drives, and other areas requiring access to parking, including written confirmation from the Virginia Department of Transportation (VDOT) that all entrances satisfy applicable VDOT requirements. - (5) Proposed locations and maximum heights of equipment, electrical cabling from the solar systems to equipment, panels, ancillary equipment and facilities, buildings, and structures (including those within any applicable buffers or setbacks). - (6) Proposed locations of delivery, parking, and staging areas. - (7) Areas where vegetative buffering will be installed and maintained and areas where pollinator-friendly and wildlife-friendly native plants, shrubs, trees, grasses, forbs, and wildflowers will be installed and maintained following Virginia Pollinator-Smart Program best practices. - (8) Existing wetlands, woodlands and vegetated areas. - (9) Identification of actively cultivated lands, and predominant soil types of those lands including the identification of soils suited to farming. - a.
-The applicant shall demonstrate the preservation of topsoil for future agricultural use. - by the zoning administrator, such as a scaled elevation view and other supporting drawings, photographs of the proposed site, photo or other realistic simulations or modeling of the proposed solar energy facility from potentially sensitive locations as deemed necessary by the zoning administrator to assess the visual impact of the facility, aerial image or map of the site, and additional information that may be necessary for a technical review of the proposal.
+(5) Proposed locations and maximum heights of substations, electrical cabling from the solar systems to the substations, panels, ancillary equipment and facilities, buildings, and structures (including those within any applicable buffers or setbacks).

+(6) Proposed locations of delivery and parking areas.

+- (7) Areas where vegetative buffering will be installed and maintained and areas where pollinator-friendly and wildlife-friendly native plants, shrubs, trees, grasses, forbs, and wildflowers will be installed and maintained following Virginia Pollinator-Smart Program best practices. - (8) Existing wetlands, woodlands and areas containing substantial woods or vegetation. - (9) Identification of actively cultivated lands, and predominant soil types of those lands including the identification of soils suited to farming. - by the zoning administrator, such as a scaled elevation view and other supporting drawings, photographs of the proposed site, photo or other realistic simulations or modeling of the proposed solar energy facility from potentially sensitive locations as deemed necessary by the zoning administrator to assess the visual impact of the facility, aerial image or map of the site, and additional information that may be necessary for a technical review of the proposal.
 The planning commission or board of supervisors may also require other relevant information deemed to be necessary to evaluate the application. - III.
 Generalized landscaping and screening plan.
-The applicant must submit a landscaping and screening plan with the location, size, and type of plantings including the use of existing and newly installed vegetation to screen the facility.
-A detailed landscaping and screening plan with plant species, size, number, spacing, and height will be required at the time of site plan review.
+The applicant must submit a landscaping and screening plan with the location, size, and type of planting yards including the use of existing and newly installed vegetation to screen the facility.
+A detailed landscaping and screening plan with plant species, size, number, spacing, and height will be required at the time of site plan review. - IV.
+Identification of environmental and cultural resources.
+The applicant must submit the following: - (1) The location of all historical, architectural, archeological, or other cultural resources on or near the proposed facility as documented by the Virginia Cultural Resource Information